 Ok, so you have created a super efficient route, but unless you can get your route into the hands of your drivers, it’s pretty useless.
 The best route planning software let you dispatch your optimized routes to a Driver App.
 Typically, driver apps let your drivers know where to go, reference any special instructions for a stop, and collect proof-of-delivery.

 You no longer need to print route manifests or hand your driver stacks of paper.

 When it comes to deliveries, knowing where your drivers are gives most of us peace-of-mind.
 For example, if one of your drivers gets delayed, you can see in real-time how this will affect the ETAs of all his upcoming stops.
 You can update your customers or make adjustments to the route and re-dispatch to your driver instantly.
 This will help you with customer service as well as improving the accountability of your drivers.

 Analytics & reporting

 Ok, so you’ve been running your delivery operations for a while.
 Is there any room for improvement?
-Good route planning software lets you track your delivery operations over time and shows you where you can improve performance to lower your costs, which helps you to grow your bottom line.
+A good delivery route planning software lets you track your delivery operations over time and shows you where you can improve performance to lower your costs, which helps you to grow your bottom line.